Skip to Main Content

 Most boat loans are issued based on credit.
 The higher your credit score, the better your chances of getting approved for the loan.

 Your credit score also plays a key role in determining how much interest you’ll pay.
-Although some lenders may approve you for a loan with less-than-perfect credit, you’ll have a higher interest rate.
+Although some lenders may approve you for a loan with bad credit, you’ll have a higher interest rate.

 2. Your budget